JaceDeane/pokeRGBplus/TO DO.md

 ## !
 Bugs: !

 - (!)
 Building _DEBUG causes an overflow

 - (!)
+Water palette in the Underground Path(s) seem to be different to the defined water palette?

+- (!)
 Border tiles when returning to Cerulean after using the Route 24 shortcut are seen (Need to find a way to manually load water blocks instead of the default defined one)